hollandkevint/CensusChat/README.md

 - Business Analysts at health systems and Medicare Advantage plans
 - Strategy Teams planning market expansion and facility placement
 - Healthcare Researchers conducting population health studies

-**Proven Results:**
-> *"Used to take our analytics team 2 weeks to pull Medicare Advantage market data.
-Now I get it in seconds and can focus on strategy instead of waiting."*
-> **— Sarah L., VP Strategy, Regional Health System**

 ---